AarushiDhanger/Microprocessor-Design/README.md

 ## Overview
 This repository showcases lab assignments completed during a Microprocessor Systems Design course.
 The focus was on understanding and implementing key concepts such as system architecture, CPU organization, bus systems, debugging mechanisms, and I/O interface design.

+## Project Description
+The course involved designing circuits for a microcomputer with a microcontroller-based board (Mega 2560).
+Software was developed to emulate a microprocessor, and controlled functions such as address decoding, memory access, and I/O interfacing.

 ## Key Learnings
 - **Problem Solving:** Formulating and solving engineering design problems.
 - **System Understanding:** Analyzing system architecture and CPU operation.